 Learning with Limited Supervision, including few-shot learning, zero-shot learning.

-Vision-Language Grounding, including vision-language navigation, and vision-and-dialog navigation.
+Vision-Language Grounding, including vision-language navigation, vision-and-dialog navigation, and medical report generation.

 Dr Chang is actively looking for talented and motivated PhD students.
 The research topics include multimedia, computer vision and vision-language learning.
 Monash is ranked: 75th globally in the Times Higher Education World University Rankings 2020.
 73rd globally and third in Australia in ShanghaiRanking’s Academic Ranking of World Universities 2019.
 21st in the World’s Most International Universities in 2017 as released by Times Higher Education.